Emotional Healing and Trauma Awareness in Plant Medicine Work

 patterns in relationships or self-perception

-self protective parts attempting to avoid opening up to pain
+protective parts attempting to avoid opening up to pain or discomfort

 At times, the intensity of these experiences can be surprising.
-The medicine does not create them — it reveals what is already present, often beneath layers of distraction or protection.
+This is not necessarily only the energy of the medicine itself, but also what it is opening from within us, often beneath layers of distraction or protection.

 The Difference Between Opening and Overwhelm